mrVietus/mrVietus/README.md

 ## Something about me at work 💼

 I am a software engineer with over eight years of professional experience in web development.
-My practical knowledge of the .NET and C# programming languages, including .NET 6 and AspNetCore, allows me to help deliver all requirements with structured clean code.
+My practical knowledge of .NET and TypeScript allows me to help deliver all requirements with structured clean code.
 I have a solid background in application structure design and architecture.
 I am reliable with high personal standards and attention to project details.
 I love learning new technologies and solving complex tasks.

 ## Experience 🚀
 - Web development with a focus on ASP.NET Core and Sitecore